priya006/Page-Object-Model/README.md

 ### How to execute a particular Suite Xml file using TestNG Maven surefire plugin
 1. Run the test using maven sure fire plugin with commands `mvn clean install` and `mvn test`
-2. The plugin gives sure-fire reports at the end of the run in IDE console.
+2. The plugin gives sure-fire reports(target/surefire-reports directory) at the end of the run in IDE console.
 The report has the stack trace of all the failing tests whick makes it simple to debug a problem or while doing root cause analysis it could be very helpful.
-3.

 ```
 <build>
         <plugins>